Kojak: TV movies

 Years after the series ended, Savalas reprised the role in two CBS TV movies, Kojak: The Belarus File (1985) (an adaptation of the John Loftus book The Belarus Secret) and Kojak: The Price of Justice (1987) (based on Dorothy Uhnak's novel The Investigation).
 Kojak is not a character in either book.
 Dan Frazer, George Savalas, Mark Russell and Vince Conti made their final appearances in The Belarus File.

 In 1989, ABC revived the series again with five additional TV movies.
 These films saw now-Inspector Kojak lead the NYPD's Major Crimes Squad.
 Andre Braugher was cast as Winston Blake, a young detective assigned to Kojak's command.
 Kevin Dobson returned for the fourth film It's Always Something.

 Telly Savalas and Dan Frazer are the only cast members to appear in every episode of the original series.
-Kevin Dobson appeared in all but two episodes, whilst George Savalas appeared in all but three.
+Kevin Dobson appeared in all but two episodes, while George Savalas appeared in all but three.